 which can be derived by Hadamard-test-like method.
 Then, $V_n^m(\bm{\theta^j})$ is the $n^{th}$ term of derivative operator of $U(\bm{\theta^j})$ for $m^{th}$ variable represented as, \begin{widetext}

 \end{widetext} The advanced methods to calculate the derivatives have been proposed in \cite{2020arXiv201204429K} and \cite{2019arXiv190608728P}.
-The method that never require ancillary qubits is proposed by Qunasys \cite{PhysRevResearch.2.013129}.
-However, this method uses much larger number of gates compared to our method.
-On the other hand, parameter-shift rule is also omitted from our candidates of method by the same reason \cite{2020arXiv201209265C}.
+The method that never requires ancillary qubits is proposed by Qunasys \cite{PhysRevResearch.2.013129}.
+However, this method uses a much larger number of gates compared to our method.
+On the other hand, the PSR is also omitted from our candidates of the method for the same reason \cite{2020arXiv201209265C}.
 The method we apply for calculating derivatives can be used for UCC ansatz.
 Therefore, we use the Hadamard-test-like method.
-The evaluation function for optimizing the norm of tangent vector is,
+The evaluation function for optimizing the norm of a tangent vector is,

-Optimized energy and states are calculated by final variable vector.
-All above calculations are demonstrated by blueqat SDK \cite{blueqat}, a simulator of quantum computer.
-All results of quantum calculation are statevector (number of shots is infinity).
+The detail of illustrated in Fig. \ref{tvfig}.
+The result of Variational Quantum Algorithms (VQAs) can be distinguished into three cases; (1) grobal minimum is derived, (2) local minimum is derived because the result is trapped by local minimum, (3) local minimum is derived because the minimum of evaluation function is smaller than grobal minimum of aimed state.
+The evaluation function $F^{tv.}$ has the minimum of zero.
+In contrast, the evaluation function of VQE is tend to be smaller than global minimum of aimed state due to smaller local minimums.
+TVVQE can avoid case (3).
+Optimized energy and states are calculated by the final variable vector.
+All above calculations are demonstrated by blueqat SDK \cite{blueqat}, a simulator of a quantum computer.
+All results of the quantum calculation are state vector (number of shots is infinity).